TheeStickmahn/Original-OOF-Sound/README.md

 -TheStickmahn

 ------------------------------------------------------------------------------------------
+Does it work?

+Windows: 100%
+Linux: ?
+Mac: Almost 100% sure it does not work.

 (If the original creators of the sound want to contact me they can reach my email at didiask@poopie.org)